rolczynski/Explainable-Sentiment-Analysis/article/article.md

 The second model was presented in the previous section.
 All use BERT as the language model.
 ```

-A single metric might be misleading, especially, when an evaluation dataset is highly limited, as in this case.
+A single metric might be misleading, especially, when an evaluation dataset is modest (as in this case).
-As we said in the introduction, a model seeks any correlations useful for making a correct prediction,
+According to the introduction, a model seeks any correlations useful for making a correct prediction,
 regardless of whether they make sense to human beings or not.
 As a result, the model reasoning and human reasoning are very different.
 The model encodes dataset specifics invisible to humans.
 In return for the high accuracy of the massive modern models, we have little control over the model behavior
 - because both the model reasoning and the dataset characteristics which the model is trying to map precisely, are unclear.
-These drawbacks can become a severe problem if a dataset is limited.
-This is because during an inference, unconsciously exposing a model to examples
+It is a vital problem because during an inference, unconsciously exposing a model to examples
 which are completely unusual is more likely, and this can cause unpredictable model behavior.
-According to the introduction, to avoid such dangerous situations and to better understand
-what is beyond the comprehension of a model,
+To avoid such dangerous situations and to better understand what is beyond the comprehension of a model,
-we should construct additional tests of model behaviors; fine-grained evaluations [survey].
+we should construct additional tests; fine-grained evaluations [survey].

 ```
 Test Model Behaviors
 ```

-In the table below, we present three basic tests that roughly estimate model limitations.
+In the table below, we present three exemplary tests that roughly estimate model limitations.
 To be consistent, we examined the BERT-ADA model introduced in the previous section.
-Test A checks how crucial it is to predict correctly information about an aspect.
+Test A checks how crucial is information about an aspect.
-In other words, we force a model to predict without aspects.
+We force a model to predict sentiment without providing aspects.
 The task then becomes a basic, aspect independent, sentiment classification.
 Test B verifies how a model considers an aspect.
-We ask a model for making predictions using (instead of correct) unrelated aspects;
+The model predicts using (instead of correct) unrelated aspects;
 manually selected and verified simple nouns that are not present in the dataset, even implicitly.
 We process positive and negative examples, expecting to get neutral sentiment predictions.
 Test C examines how precisely a model separates information about a requested aspect from other aspects.